dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 {{< admonition type=info title="Lessons Learned:" open=true >}}
 * You can use this code to maintain VM placement, but you could also use this code to move VMs to new DatStore Clusters.
 Assign a new TAG to the VM and the process will do a Storage vMotion for you.
 Great way to move VMs if you get a new SAN.
+* I located the VM based on DataStore Cluster.
+You could change code slightly and specify a specific DataStore.
+* If there is a member on your VMware Team that changes which DataStore Cluster a VM should be located for no reason, you could also fix the issue by giving that Team Member 30 days in the electric chair so they don't do it again. :)
 {{< /admonition >}}

 ---